freemocap/freemocap/README.md

 ## License
 This project is licensed under the APGL License - see the [LICENSE](LICENSE) file for details.

-If the AGPL does not work for your needs, we are happy to discuss terms to license this software to you with a different license at a price point that will increase exponentially as you move from AGPL towards fully closed source software.
+If the AGPL does not work for your needs, we are happy to discuss terms to license this software to you with a different agreement at a price point that  increases exponentially as you move [spiritually](https://www.gnu.org/philosophy/open-source-misses-the-point.en.html) away from the `AGPL`